guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec-terms-keynotes.md

 ### Functional excercise
 Simulate disaster incident at more realistic level.

+### Gray hat hacker
+Discovers security flaws & makes these public - not for personal gain.

 ### Hardware Security Module (HSM)
 Cryptographic processor that is used for securing cryptographic keys and provisioning encryption, decryption, authentication and digital signing services.
 Used in PKI, database encryption, SSL/TLS for web servers.
 Can generate and protect keys.